-Here a few tips to help you with your exhibition:
+Here are a few tips to assist you in preparing for your exhibition:

-Ensure that your exhibition goals adhere to your core marketing objectives.
+Ensure that your exhibition goals align with your core marketing objectives.

-Exhibitions are probably just one element of an overall marketing campaign and thus need to ensure that they help achieve your marketing aims and objectives.
+Exhibitions are likely just one element of an overall marketing campaign and thus need to ensure that they contribute towards achieving your marketing aims and objectives.

-Don’t enter into an exhibition without considering what you want the end result to be.
+Don't participate in an exhibition without considering the desired end result.

 Here are some reasons why companies exhibit: